maliahavlicek/what2do2day/README.md

 4. access your local version of the application at http://0.0.0.0:5000/home

 ### Live (Heroku)
 Heroku was used to run this site in a cloud environment to allow visibility to external users.
+Then it was rehosted on render, but my MongoDB has since died so it has deployment errors.

 1. Get the code base from git hub by running this command in the terminal of your IDE:
 ```bash